-x ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or o TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to
+X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2006

-For the transition period from

-Commission file number: 001-33225

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-20-5336063 (I.R.S.
-Employer Identification No.)

-2122 York Road, Oak Brook, IL

-(Address of principal executive offices)

-(Zip Code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each Class

-Name of each exchange on which registered Nasdaq Stock Market, LLC

-Common Stock (Par Value \$0.001)

-Warrants to purchase Common Stock

-Nasdaq Stock Market, LLC

-Securities registered pursuant to Section 12(8) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes o No x

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes $\,$ o No x

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Yes x No o

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. o
+01 1701 For the fiscal year ended December 31, 2006 or ☐ TRANSITION REPORT PURSUANT TO SECTION ACT OF 1934 N 13 OR 15(d) OF THE SECURITIES EXCHANGE For the transition period from to Commission f 001-33 Great Lakes Dredge (Exact name of registrant a Delaware 20-5336063 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 2122 York Road, Oak Brook, IL 60523 (Address of principal executive offices) (Zip Code) (630) 574 (Registrant's telephone num Securities registered pursuant t to Section 12(b) of the Act: Title of each Class Name of each exchange on which registered Common Stock (Par Value \$0.001) Nasdaq Stock Market, LLC Warrants to purchase Common Stock Nasdaq Stock Market, LLC Securities registered pursuant to Section 12(8) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, Yes $\ \square$ No $\ \boxtimes$ as defined in Rule 405 of the Securities Act.
+Indicate by check mark if the registrant is not required to file reports purs Yes \square No \boxtimes suant to Section 13 or Section 15(d) of the Act.
+Indicate by check mark whether the registrant (1) has filed all reports req of 1934 during the preceding 12 months (or for such shorter period that the subject to such filing requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark if disclosure of delinquent filers pursuant to Item herein, and will not be contained, to the best of registrant's knowledge, in in Part III of this Form 10-K or any amendment to this Form 10-K.

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
 See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one): Large Accelerated Filer o Accelerated Filer o Non-Accelerated Filer x
+(Check one): Large Accelerated Filer \square Accelerated Filer

+□ Non-Accelerated Filer ☑

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No $\bf x$

-The aggregate market value of voting stock held by non-affiliates of the Registrant was \$0.00 at June 30, 2006.
+Yes □ No ⊠ The aggregate market value of voting stock held by non-affiliates of the Registrant was \$0.00 at June 30, 2006.
 As of March 19, 2007, 40,106,189 shares of Registrant's Common Stock, par value \$.0001 per share, were outstanding.

-DOCUMENTS INCORPORATED BY REFERENCE
+DOCUMENTS INCORPORATED BY REFERENCE None

-None